snorland/grunt-build-html/README.md

 ```

 #### Basic example using includeSimple
-When you want templates that have run-time (not build-time) variables use includeSimple.
+When you want include templates that have run-time (not build-time) variables use includeSimple.
 This prevents the template content from being passed to _.template for interpolation during build:

 ```
 <%= includeSimple('my-content') %>